lnx-search/lnx/README.md

 ### Performance
-lnx can provide the ability to fine tune the system to your perticular use case.
+lnx can provide the ability to fine tune the system to your particular use case.
 You can customise the async runtime threads.
 The concurrency thread pool, threads per reader and writer threads, all per index.

 This gives you the ability to control in detail where your computing resources are going.
 Got a large dataset but lower amount of concurrent reads?
 Bump the reader threads in exchange for lower max concurrency.